Graduate School in Philosophy

-Emily McGill, Philosophy major.
+Emily McGill-Rutherford, Philosophy major.
 Currently working on her PhD at Vanderbilt University.

 Nick Casalbore, Philosophy major.
 Currently a graduate student in philosophy at the University of Colorado.

 Andrew Cullison, Philosophy major.
 PhD from the University of Rochester, 2006.
-Currently Assistant Professor of Philosophy at SUNY-Fredonia.
+Currently Director of DePauw's Janet Prindle Institute for Ethics.